-Preparing for Licensure Exams: In the State of Arizona and in many other states, graduates must pass an "approved licensure examination".
-There are several study guides available to help students prepare for taking these exams (examples listed on the NBCC website).
+There are several study guides available to help students prepare for taking licensure exams (examples listed on the NBCC website).
 Students who join a professional organization, such as the American Counseling Association, will find the study guides advertised in the publications of that organization.